bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

     mandatory prerequisite before enabling the `sign` upgrade on a consumer connection or the `verify` upgrade on a provider connection (see [Connecting a Service](/how-to/sdx-connections.md)).
 The `trust-sign`
-    plugin embeds the runtime's JWKS URI in the signature but does not create or publish the key set itself — until `sdx-keys.r1` has been applied, the JWKS URL will return `404 Key set not found` and traffic relying on verification will fail.
+    plugin embeds the runtime's JWKS URI in the signature.
+It does not create or publish the key set.
+Until `sdx-keys.r1` has been applied, the JWKS URL returns `404 Key set not found` and traffic that requires verification fails.

-## Runtime Group management
+## Runtime group management

 ### Rotate runtime group keys